Church Cemetery

 ARTICLE V

-It is forbidden to remove or rebury corpses from the cemetery without the knowledge and written consent of the Board of Trustees and Board of Deacons.
-Should this permission be obtained, the owner shall be required to pay the fee then fixed by the Board of Trustees for the leveling of the lot or any other damages done to the property.
+It is forbidden to remove or rebury corpses from the cemetery without the knowledge and written consent of the family, Board of Trustees and Board of Deacons.
+Should this permission be obtained, the owner shall be required to pay the fee then fixed by the Board of Trustees for the leveling of the plot or any other damages done to the property.

 ARTICLE VI